beaver-lodge/beaver/README.md

 - `:beaver_nx` could only work with Nx.
 - Although `:exotic` is built for Beaver, any Erlang/Elixir app with interest bundling some C API could take advantage of it as well.
 - Any new feature not relying on meta-programming should be added in `:beaver_capi`.
+- The namespace `Beaver.MLIR` is for standard features are generally expected in any MLIR tools.
+- The namespace `Beaver` is for concepts and practice only exists in Beaver, which are mostly in a DSL provided as a set of macros (including `mlir/0`, `block/1`, `defpat/2`, etc).
+The implementations are usually under `Beaver.DSL` namespace.
-- There is no strict requirements on the consistency between the Erlang app name and Elixir module name.
+- In Beaver, there is no strict requirements on the consistency between the Erlang app name and Elixir module name.
+Two modules with same namespace prefix could locate in different Erlang apps (this happens a lot to the `Beaver.MLIR` namespace).
 Of course redefinition of Elixir modules with an identical name should be avoided.

 ## How it works?